MAGvACC/.github/profile/README.md

 Our team is currently working on the following projects:

 - Maghreb Website V2 (Core)
+- Documentation
+- FIR Plugin

 We are committed to providing the best possible experience for virtual pilots and controllers in the Maghreb region.

 ## Contributing

 We welcome contributions from anyone interested in supporting our operations on VATSIM.
-If you have experience in the development of tools involving but not limited to, JS, C#, C++, etc., and are interested in contributing to our team, please contact us via our Discord server by opening a ticket or contact me directly on discord; .bobbie
+If you have experience in the development of tools involving but not limited to, JS, C#, C++, etc., and are interested in contributing to our team, please contact us via our Maghreb discord server by opening a ticket.